-- Guest Professor in the project EHNE Écrire une nouvelle histoire de l’Europe (Writing a new history of Europe), a research project of five research centers seated at three universities (Paris IV, Paris 1, Nantes), for three months in the Fall of 2017.See http://labex-ehne.fr/en/presentation/ and http://labex-ehne.fr/axe-6-genre-et-europe/
+- Chaire d'excellence in the project EHNE -- Écrire une nouvelle histoire de l’Europe (Writing a new history of Europe) of five research centers seated at three universities (Paris-Sorbonne, Paris 1 Panthéon-Sorbonne and Nantes), Fall 2017.See http://labex-ehne.fr/en/presentation/ and http://labex-ehne.fr/axe-6-genre-et-europe/.

-- Guest Professor, History Department, Stockholm University, Sweden (Fall 2009)
+- Visiting Professor, History Department, Stockholm University, Sweden (Fall 2009).

 - Residential Fellow, National Humanities Center, NC, with a John E. Sayer Fellowship, endowed by the Andrew W. Mellon Foundation (2008-2009).